 - The caretaker/patient relationship existed.

 - The caretaker was negligent – he or she did not meet the standard of care in the given situation.

 - The negligence was a direct cause of the further injury to the patient.
 For example, if your loved one suffered from an infection, your legal team must prove that the infection was a result of the negligent wound care, not another factor.

 - The injury led to specific damages.
 A severe infection could cause physical pain, mental anguish, and additional medical bills – these are the damages you may be fighting for in a civil case.

 It is also important to note that under Texas law there is a limited amount of time to file suit.
 Contact an experienced personal injury lawyer today to learn more information.

 Work with a Dallas Nursing Home Abuse Lawyer

 Crowe Arnold & Majors, LLP has over 25 years of experience representing those who have been injured due to no fault of their own.
 When your loved one is under the care of a Dallas nursing home, it is up to you to advocate for their well-being.
-If you believe that your loved one may be suffering due to improper wound care, give our Dallas injury attorneys a call at (214) 231-0544 for a no-cost consultation.
+If you believe that your loved one may be suffering due to improper wound care, give our Dallas personal injury lawyers a call at (214) 231-0544 for a no-cost consultation.